-- Closeness Measure: Users in heterogeneous social networks can be connected with each other by various direct and indirect connections.
-A general closeness measure among users with such connection information is the prerequisite for addressing the Mutual Community Detection problem. - Network Characteristics: Social networks usually have their own characteristics, which can be reflected in the community structures formed by users.
+- Network Characteristics: Social networks usually have their own characteristics, which can be reflected in the community structures formed by users.
 Preservation of each network's characteristics (i.e., some unique structures in each network's detected communities) is very important in the Mutual Community Detection problem. - Mutual Community Detection: Information in different networks can provide us with a more comprehensive understanding about the anchor users' social structures.
-For anchor users whose community structures are not clear based on information in one network, utilizing the heterogeneous information in aligned networks can help refine and disambiguate the community structures about the anchor users.
+For anchor users whose community structures are not clear based on in formation in one network, utilizing the heterogeneous information in aligned networks to refine and disambiguate the community structures about the anchor users.
 However, how to achieve such a goal is still an open problem.